Competitive binding of Activator-Repressor in Stochastic Gene Expression: Activator-Repressor System: a brief overview

-Generally, activator molecules get attached to the promoter of a gene at a specified region called the activator-binding site (see fig. \ref{Competitive binding =000026 Rossi exp plot}a) and then allow RNAP-II to bind with it to make the gene ready (active/ON) for transcription.
-On the other hand, when the repressor molecule occupies its binding site, immediately it blocks RNAP-II from sitting on the promoter and the gene goes to the inactive/OFF state \textit{i.e.} inhibits transcription.
+To find the parameter values we use a two-state and a three-state genetic network operated by doxycycline as activator and/or repressor.
+It must be stressed that, the aforementioned works have used networks that show protein synthesis directly from genes and skipped the intermediate transcription stages (mRNA synthesis).
+Here, we rigorously mention all the possible transitions and parameters involved in the system.
+However, to fit the parameters with the experimental data, we use the mRNA dynamics instead of protein (one can consider the transcriptional and translational stages have merged to a single stage since it is well known that dynamics followed by mRNA reflect exactly that of the protein multiplied by a scale factor to the magnitudes \cite{karmakar2020control,karmakar2021effect}), as it reduces the number of parameters and their mathematical complexities.
+Therefore we must multiply some scale factor to the estimated parameter values to fit them with the experimental data (Fig.~\ref{fig:AR Curve-fitting_all}b).

 In this study, we observe some interesting dynamical behavior (stochasticity and noise) when both activator and repressor compete mutually for a common binding region of the promoter.
-Furthermore, we compare the characteristic differences between this competitive model with a non-competitive one \cite{key-42}.
-In a non-competitive architecture there may be four possible genetic states instead of three, viz. normal state $(G_{n}),$active state $(G_{a}),$ active-repressed state $(G_{ar})$ and repressed state $(G_{r})$ (see fig.\ref{fig:Non-competitive-binding}a).
+In addition, we compare the characteristic differences between this competitive model and a non-competitive model \cite{das2022stochastic}.